Mexican-style chili (with 5 chilies)

 Slivered radish

-To make the chili paste:
+To make the chilli paste:

 To make the pickled onions:

 Add all the ingredients to an airtight container and mix well.
-Set to pickle overnight on your counter or fridge, shaking the box when y,or remember.
+Set to pickle overnight on your counter or fridge, shaking the box when you remember.
 Minimum pickling time is 4 hours, but overnight is recommended.

 To make the beans:

-To make the chili:
+To make the chilli:

-Add the puréed chilies and cook till the paste has thickened and the oil begins to be released, about 15-20 minutes.Stir ever so often to prevent the paste from sticking to the bottom of the pot.
+Add the puréed chillies and cook until the paste thickens and the oil begins to release, about 15-20 minutes.
+Stir ever so often to prevent the paste from sticking to the bottom of the pot.

-Add the cumin, oregano, hoja santo and epazote (if using) and thyme and sauté for 2 minutes.
-Add the tomatoes and cook till the tomatoes are broken down and form a sauce, and the oil begins to shine on the surface.
-Stir ever so often to prevent the paste from sticking to the bottom of the pot.You should have a pretty thick sauce at this stage.
+Add the cumin, oregano, hoja santo, epazote (if using) and thyme and sauté for 2 minutes.
+Add the tomatoes and cook until they break down into a sauce and the oil begins to shine on the surface.
+Stir ever so often to prevent the paste from sticking to the bottom of the pot.
+You should have a pretty thick sauce at this stage.
 This step takes between 20-30 minutes.

 Add the beans with their cooking liquid and bring to a simmer.
 Simmer closed for about 30 minutes.
-Turn off the heat and add the pickled jalapeño juice and mix in.
-Do not forget to add this, the tartness from the vinegar perks up the chili.
+Turn off the heat, add the pickled jalapeño juice, and mix in.
+Do not forget to add this; the tartness from the vinegar perks up the chilli.
 Taste and adjust for salt.
-The chili should have a bold and well integrated spice flavor at this stage.
-You can adjust the chili to a consistency that you prefer, I like to keep it quite thick.The chili will only improve with time, so let sit for a few hours or overnight.
+The chilli should have a bold and well-integrated spice flavour at this stage.
+You can adjust the chilli to a consistency that you prefer.
+I like to keep it quite thick.
+The chili will only improve with time, so let sit for a few hours or overnight.